YuxingLiu/CarND-LaneLines-P1/Writeup.md

 color_select = color_filter(image, rgb_threshold)
 ```

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be the white-yellow color filter may not work well at different light conditions.

-Another shortcoming could be ...
+Another shortcoming could be a linear lane model may not work well when there is a sharp turn.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to the pipeline

-A possible improvement would be to ...
+A possible improvement would be to adaptively change `rgb_threshold` according to the light conditions.

-Another potential improvement could be to ...
+Another potential improvement could be to switch to a quadratic lane model as long as the previous slopes exceed some thresholds.